Covid-19 update - thank you for not travelling (5 January 2021)

 - Government’s dedicated Business Support website outlines how to access business support measures

 - Information about support available to businesses in North Yorkshire can be found via North Yorkshire County Council.
-This includes links to the relevant sections on the District and Borough Council websites for accessing business rates support, the Small Business Grant Fund, Retail, Hospitality & Leisure Grant Schemes and Discretionary Business Grant Scheme.
+This includes links to the relevant sections on the District and Borough Council websites for accessing business rate relief, business rates holiday and grant funding packages.

-- The York & North Yorkshire Local Enterprise Partnership has launched a York and North Yorkshire Growth Hub, offering business advice and support for no charge, including a ‘From Adversity to Recovery’ mentoring programme designed to support SMEs, as well as a comprehensive list of funding and grant support.
+- The York & North Yorkshire Local Enterprise Partnership operates a York and North Yorkshire Growth Hub, offering business advice and support for no charge, including a ‘From Adversity to Recovery’ mentoring programme designed to support SMEs, as well as a comprehensive list of funding and grant support.

 - Information for businesses located in Redcar & Cleveland Borough Council can be found on its Business Support Information page.